Mikk

 claude.md Structure

-The generated claude.md contains tiered architecture information:
+The generated claude.md contains tiered architecture information, kept within a 12,000 token budget:

 SectionContent